Visualizing the NBA via networks.

 Passing Network

 Visualize the frequency and direction of passes between players.
-Hover over a player to see only that player's pass edges.
-Clicking on a player in the network will open that players shot chart.
+Hover over a player to see only that player's pass edges and shot chart.
+Clicking on a player in he network will open a more detailed player page.
 The Flow toggle in the upper right corner will show a cleaner view of the team's network.
-The edges in this view are the combined passes between players, where the player on the white side of the edge recieves more passes in the duo.
+The edges in this view are the combined passes between players, where the player on the white side of the edge receives more passes in the duo.

 Lineup Explorer

-Examine the table of a team's top 10 5-man lineups and click on one to visualiz that lineup's assist network and shot chart.
-Both the assist network and shot chart are conditional to that lineup so assists and shots are unique to when those 5 players were sharing the court.
-Click on any player in the assist network to view that player's shot chart within that lineup.
+On load, you will be shown a table of the selected team's top 10 lineups (ranked by minutes played together).
+When a lineup is clicked, the lineup's assist network and shot chart will be displayed below.
+Both the assist network and shot chart are conditional to that lineup, meaning assists and shots are unique to when those 5 players were sharing the court.
+Click on any player in the assist network to view that player's shot chart within the lineup.

 League Explorer